This article describes the formula syntax and use of the SHEET function in Microsoft Excel.

 =SHEET(QSalesByRegion) |

-Returns the sheet number that contains the defined name QSalesByRegion on Sheet2, and has a scope that makes it available to the entire workbook. |
+Finds the number of the sheet called QSalesByRegion (having a scope that makes it available to the entire workbook). |

 2 |